Graffiti (Palm OS): Lawsuit

-Palm later appealed the original court ruling both on the claim it violated Xerox's patent and as to the validity of the patent in the first place.
+Palm later appealed the original court ruling, both on the claim it violated Xerox's patent and as to the validity of the patent in the first place.
 An appeals court ruled in favor of Xerox with regard to the original ruling, that Palm had violated Xerox's patent, but sent the case back down to the lower court to decide whether the patent was valid to begin with.
-In 2004, a judge ruled in favor of Palm on the patent review, saying Xerox's patent was not valid on the basis that "prior art references anticipate and render obvious the claim."
+In 2004, a judge ruled in favor of Palm on the patent review, saying Xerox's patent was not valid on the basis that "prior art references to anticipate and render obvious the claim."
 Xerox appealed the ruling.
 Xerox also obtained a US$22.5 million payment from Palm for retrospective licensing fees.
 Palm and Xerox agreed to not sue each other for seven years over certain patents, without publicly specifying which patents.